-Policy NS-1-m of the Fresno General Plan states that,

-"...
-Projects subject to City approval, require that the project sponsor mitigate noise created by new transportation and transportation-related stationary noise sources, including roadway improvement projects, so that the resulting noise levels do not exceed the City's adopted standards for noise-sensitive land uses."
+Policy NS-1-m of the Fresno General Plan states that "for projects subject to City approval, require that the project sponsor mitigate noise created by new transportation and transportation-related stationary noise sources, including roadway improvement projects, so that the resulting noise levels do not exceed the City's adopted standards for noise-sensitive land uses."
 Prior to issuance of permits, future development projects which will facilitate construction of any portion of the planned major street segment will be required to submit acoustical analyses and implement noise mitigation measures to reduce transportation-related impacts from the roadway to acceptable standards for adjacent sensitive uses.

-In addition, as stated in Policy NS-1-o of the General Plan,

-"Acoustical studies and noise mitigation measures for projects shall specify the heights, materials and design for sound walls and other noise barriers."
+In accordance with Policy NS-1-o of the General Plan, "acoustical studies and noise mitigation measures for projects shall specify the heights, materials and design for sound walls and other noise barriers."

-Lands adjacent to the proposed major street alignment are currently undeveloped; primarily being utilized for agricultural purpose with the exception of a few scattered rural residences.
+Lands adjacent to the proposed arterial street alignment are generally undeveloped; primarily being utilized for agricultural and rural residential purposes.
 Therefore, it is reasonable to assume that future construction of the proposed roadway will result in an increase in temporary and/or periodic ambient noise levels on the subject property above existing levels.

-Short Term Noise Impacts
+Short Tern Noise Impacts